The SCRA Interest Rate – Know When and How to Calculate It!

 • Leave and earning statement

-• Certified letter signed by your Commanding Officer
+• A certified letter signed by your Commanding Officer

 • Statement of Service (must also be signed by your Commanding Officer)

-SCRA protections dictate that the 6% interest must be forgiven and not simply deferred: your monthly payments going forward will be reduced by the interest rate reduction.
+SCRA protections dictate that the 6% interest must be forgiven and not simply deferred: the interest rate reduction will reduce your monthly payments going forward.
 To do this, file a request through your loan servicer.
 This is where the written notice and online form come in.
 As you submit this request, you must include a copy of your orders from your commanding officer for entering active duty.

-The request can be submitted anytime after the servicemember has entered military service and 180 days after military service ends.
-Speak to your local legal office and an attorney if you are unsure whether you qualify for the SCRA benefits of an interest cap.
+The request can be submitted anytime after the servicemember enters military service and 180 days after military service ends.
+If you are unsure whether you qualify for the SCRA benefits of an interest cap, speak to your local legal office and an attorney.

-In a court order, however, this specific provision does not always hold up.
-A court is within its right to blame the lender for not doing enough investigation into the matter.
+However, this specific provision does not always hold up in a court order.
+A court is within its rights to blame the lender for not investigating the matter thoroughly.

 Conclusion